How Does Social Media Affect Eating Disorders?

 2. Negative behavioral changes

-Many people turn to social media for health advice and end up adopting harmful behaviors.
+Many people turn to social media for health advice and end up adopting harmful behaviors like purging and laxative abuse.

 Diet and exercise fads can lead to detrimental changes in food choices and obsessive tracking of calories, weight and exercise.